Summary of Pride and Prejudice

 Elizabeth inherited Mr. Bennet’s humor, but added a self-mocking element to it.
 She often criticized herself and laughed about herself.
-She sometimes make harsh judgments against herself, and sometimes make fun of flaws in her own personality.
+She sometimes makes harsh judgments against herself, and sometimes makes fun of flaws in her own personality.
 Compared with Mr. Bennet’s stinging sarcasm, Elizabeth was humbler, yet prouder in herself at the same time.

 Mary is the other side of the author’s voice.
 In contrast to how mocking was expressed through Mr. Bennet’s mouth, the serious morals were delivered by Mary the nerd.

 “Undoubtedly,” replied Darcy, to whom this remark was chiefly addressed, “there is a meanness in all the arts which ladies sometimes condescend to employ for captivation.
 Whatever bears affinity to cunning is despicable.”